dplayz/codenamecore/content/rules/en.md

 |  Second Offence | 2 weeks suspension |
 |  Third Offence  | Kick or Ban        |

 **G**.
-You have to report the violator as soon as you know or you will be punished as well
+Report the exploits

 **H**.
-Report the exploits
+Newly joined members should be active within 5 days.

 **I**.
-Newly joined members should be active within 5 days.
+In case of newly joined members cannot join within 5 days, they should give valid reason mentioned from Section 2B

 **J**.
-In case of newly joined members cannot join within 5 days, they should give valid reason mentioned from Section 2B

-**K**.
 A member should be active within 15-30 minutes in order to be considered active.
 </div>
 <div class="padding border" id="section-4" >